 Dorothy K. Payne Music Library Endowment

-Dorothy Katherine Payne, Distinguished Professor Emerita of Music Theory and former Dean of the School of Music at the University of South Carolina, passed away at age 75 in Cincinatti, Ohio.
+Dorothy Katherine Payne, Distinguished Professor Emerita of Music Theory and former Dean of the School of Music at the University of South Carolina, died in 2010, at age 75 in Cincinnati, Ohio.

 A native of Cincinnati, Dorothy received undergraduate and graduate degrees from the Eastman School of Music, where she later taught theory and ear training.
 She also taught at Pacific Lutheran University and the University of Texas and chaired the music departments at the University of Connecticut and the University of Arizona.
 She was a regular consultant for the Educational Testing Service and served on the Executive Board and Accreditation Board for the National Association of Schools of Music.
 She was co-author of Tonal Harmony, a best-selling college theory text, and she received Teaching Excellence awards from both Eastman and the University of Texas.
 She also served for several years as organist at St. Paul’s Lutheran Church in Columbia, and performed regularly with her siblings in their biennial family piano recitals.